 The Fault in Our Stars (2014) / The Hunger Games (2012)

 I’m throwing both of these films into the same category, because I like them for the same reason.
 The Fault in Our Stars and The Hunger Games both feature teenaged female protagonists, with overwhelming odds to overcome and a complicated love life.
 The fact is, I’m not sure either of the adaptations constitute “great films” in and of themselves, but they share the same main benefit.
-In fact, all film adaptations with teenaged protagonists are better than the books (in my humble opinion), for the simple reason that I usually find the internal monologue of teenaged narrators – with all their self-deprecation and worrying and overwhelming emotional investments in questionable relationships – pretty damn annoying.
+In fact, all film adaptations with teenage protagonists are better than the books (in my humble opinion), for the simple reason that I usually find the internal monologue of teenage narrators – with all their self-deprecation and worrying and overwhelming emotional investments in questionable relationships – pretty damn annoying.
 The translation from book to big screen completely alleviates that!

 Even where these films use a voice over, it’s used (relatively) sparingly.
 This allows the plot and the actual action to come to the fore.
 The story is allowed to speak for itself, without all of the yucky let’s-get-the-reader-to-emotionally-relate-to-this-troubled-teenager guff.
 So, for that reason, I count both The Fault in Our Stars and The Hunger Games as movie adaptations that don’t suck.
 Plus, I’d much rather young women watch these than, say, Disney movies where the Prince always saves the Princess in the end.
 These ladies save themselves, which is a much better message!